 How can I measure the effectiveness of onboarding?

-Only one-quarter (26%) of organisations in Australia and New Zealand measure the effectiveness of their onboarding processes – but this isn’t enough.
+36% of organisations in Australia and New Zealand do not measure the effectiveness of their onboarding processes.
 To ensure onboarding is helping and not harming employee engagement, employers need to track how processes are received by new starters.
 One way to do this is by asking new starters to rate their onboarding experience at various points throughout their onboarding journey.

 With HROnboard, employers can incorporate feedback prompts throughout the onboarding journey to get new starters to rate various aspects of their onboarding journey (e.g. their first day) on a scale of 1 to 5 (1 being poor, and 5 being excellent).
 Find out more in our blog here.